kometenstaub/csv-to-md/README.md

 # CSV to Markdown converter

-This script converts every row of all CSV files in the working directory and subdirectories into markdown files according to the formatting settings you choose.
+This script converts every row of all CSV files in the working directory and subdirectories into markdown files according to the formatting settings you choose per column.

 This will ***not*** create a Markdown table.